 What is ‘proofreading’, these days?
 The word means different things to different people, and client expectations have never been more varied.
-As an unconventional ‘celebration’ of 30 years in publishing, I am setting out to answer this question – and I need your help.
+As an unconventional ‘celebration’ of 30 years in publishing, I have set out to answer this question.

 About the project

-Proofreading2020 is a 12-month study of proofreading now and in the future.
+Proofreading2020 is a study of proofreading now and in the future.
 The project will involve:

 - a survey – for proofreaders and their clients, including in-house managers, in-house or freelance project managers, project management company staff, or similar roles